xobotyi/node-tagged-cache/README.md

 ### Fast NodeJS in-memory caching with tagging
 Probably the fastest NodeJS caching system yet.
 It is much like memcached or redis but provides you with ability to set tags for cache entries and drop them all together when you need it.
-Note that this module does not clone stored arrays/objects and operates only with their refs.
+>Note: **this module does not clone stored arrays/objects and operates only with their refs.**

 ### Performance
 As the entries store `node-tagged-cache` uses [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) due to it's total overperforming regular objects.